CS3398-Europa-Six/CS3398--Europa--S2018/README.md

 TEAM
 -How to build

--What went well
+WHAT WENT WELL
-	-Each team member vastly increased personal knoledge of web development -The team was supportive of other members and gave positive feedback to eachother -We completed a finished demo web page that addressed our team goal of a car database webpage -The collection of data and the proper frameworks to use for displaying said data -Impedements
+-Each team member vastly increased personal knoledge of web development -The team was supportive of other members and gave positive feedback to eachother -We completed a finished demo web page that addressed our team goal of a car database webpage -The collection of data and the proper frameworks to use for displaying said data IMPEDEMENTS
-	-Underestimating goals and how long they would take to complete -Improvments
+-Underestimating goals and how long they would take to complete IMPROVEMENTS
 -Start with a clear understanding of what skills we need to learn and accomplish them in a timely matter -Have more off campus team meetings with clear undertanding of what our sprint goals are